Xilinx/VMC_Help/HDL/mcode/README.md

   end
 ```

-where `i` is type `xfix`.
+where i is type xfix.
 To run from the console this code must changed
 to

 ``` pre